paulproteus/operations/using-funds/expense-report.md

 7. ACH payments will be processed on Wednesdays and will arrive in your bank account about one week later.
 To prevent delay of your reimbursement, please ensure your bank account information is included on your login.

+### To Submit a Report to Reimburse Someone Else

+Since ACH is the fastest way to get reimbursed via Expensify's secure system, we encourage each volunteer to submit their own reports and bank information.
+On the rare occasion you need to submit a reimbursement for someone else on your organizing team, please do the following (note that this may slow reimbursement down since we are goign to be working outside Expensify):

+1. Submit the report in Expensify following the instructions above, so the receipts are all in one place
+2. If the reimbursement should go to someone else, please include their name in the report name
+3. Make a comment at the bottom of the report with the name and postal address of the volunteer who should be sent a check.

 ## International Payments